Timoh97/neighbourhood/README.md

 ## REQUIRED FEATURES

+* Creating profile.
+* Adding businesses in the neighborhood.
+* Creating the neighborhood.
+* Joining the neighborhood.
+* Posting what's happening in the neighborhood.
+* Searching the businesses in the neighborhood.

 ## DESIGN
 Our design practice offers a full range of services including brand strategy, interaction and visual design and user experience testing.